cvmfs/doc-cvmfs/cpt-repo.rst

 It is recommended that ``cvmfs_server list`` is issued after any CernVM-FS update to review if any of the maintained repositories need a migration.
-Outdated repositories will be marked as “INCOMPATIBLE” and ``cvmfs_server`` refuses all actions on these repositories until the file catalogs have been updated.
+Outdated repositories will be marked as "INCOMPATIBLE" and ``cvmfs_server`` refuses all actions on these repositories until the file catalogs have been updated.